fs-feup/autonomous-systems/src/planning/test/integration_tests/_README.md

    python debug_plot.py
    ```

+3. **Selecting a File to Visualize**:

-3. When prompted, enter the number corresponding to the file you want to visualize.
+   - When prompted in the terminal, enter the number corresponding to the debug file you wish to view.

+   - **Understanding Debug File Structure**:
+     - Debug files include additional information compared to standard test files:

+       - **Vehicle Initial Position**:
+         Represented by a line starting with `V` (instead of P) followed by the x-coordinate, y-coordinate, and the vehicle's orientation (theta).
+         *Example:*
+         ```
+         V 1.5 -0.2 1.38473
+         ```
+       - **Final Path Points**:
+         Represented by one or more lines starting with `P`, each containing the x and y coordinates of a point along the calculated path.
+         *Example:*
+         ```
+         P 2.06738 1.81299
+         P 2.08687 1.91947
+         P 2.10737 2.02601
+         P 2.12889 2.1326
+         P 2.15142 2.23926
+         P 2.17497 2.34598
+         ```

 4. The plot will display:

-   - Cones (yellow and blue)
+   - Cones (yellow and blue) - GROUND TRUTH, not calculated by the system
-   - The final path
+   - The final path - calculated by path planning algorithms
+   - The initial position of the vehicle

 5. To exit: